HaxeFoundation/HaxeManual/content/02-types.md

 <!--label:types-abstract-array-access-->
 #### Array Access

 Array access describes the particular syntax traditionally used to access a value in an array at a certain offset.
 This is usually only allowed with arguments of type `Int`.
-Using abstracts, however, it is possible to define custom array access methods.
+Using abstracts, however, makes it possible to define custom array access methods.
 The [Haxe Standard Library](std) uses this in its `Map` type, where the following two methods can be found:

 ```haxe
 @:arrayAccess